Healthy fats on a keto or low-carb diet

 What types of fat should I avoid or minimize?

-We recommend avoiding trans fats (also known as partially hydrogenated oils) because of their adverse effects on heart disease risk factors.24
+We recommend completely avoiding trans fats (also known as partially hydrogenated oils) because of their adverse effects on heart disease risk factors.25

-High-oleic versions of safflower, sunflower, and other oils are likely better because they contain at least 70% monounsaturated fat and very little omega-6 fat.
-This makes them more stable and less likely to become damaged when heated.25 On the other hand, they are still highly processed.
+High-oleic versions of safflower, sunflower, and other oils contain at least 70% monounsaturated fat and very little omega-6 PUFAs.
+This makes them more stable and less likely to become damaged when heated.26 On the other hand, they’re still highly processed.

-Even though there is no conclusive evidence that vegetable or seed oils are harmful for our health, we recommend consuming natural fats like butter, olive oil, and coconut oil and minimizing the use of most highly processed vegetable oils.
+Even though there is currently no conclusive evidence that vegetable or seed oils are harmful to health, we recommend consuming natural fats like butter, olive oil, and coconut oil and minimizing the use of most highly processed vegetable oils.

 How much fat should I eat?

 On a low-carb or keto diet, most people don’t need to count calories or fat grams.
-While keeping carbs low and protein within a fairly wide moderate range 26, most people can eat as much fat as they require to feel satisfied after a meal.
-This often allows body weight to stay in or approach the desired range.27
+While keeping carbs low and protein within a fairly wide moderate range of 1.2-1.7 g/kg of reference body weight per day, most people can eat as much fat as they require to feel satisfied after a meal.
+This often allows body weight to stay within or near the desired range.27

 If you still want to calculate fat grams, follow these general guidelines: